rancherlabs/support-tools/collection/rancher/v2.x/windows-log-collector/README.md

 ```

 ### Expected output

-#### Note: The `Unable to Collect Windows Firewall information` error is expected if it there are not Domain specific firewall rules pushed out by the customer
+> Note: The `Unable to Collect Windows Firewall information` error is expected if it there are no Domain specific firewall rules

 ```ps1
 Running Rancher Log Collection